cccbr/belfryprojects/content/docs/030-specialist-advice/index.md

 #### Bats

-Bats are a protected species; they and their roosts must not be disturbed.
+Bats are a protected species: they and their roosts must not be disturbed.
 Contractors will advise on the presence of bats, how proposed work could affect them and mitigating actions.
 Work may need to be timed to minimise risks of disturbance.
 Advice is available [here]( https://www.bats.org.uk/advice/information-for-places-of-worship).

 #### Birds